 “I have always wanted to add value and recognition to the voice of the child and the role of the early years teacher and that is the role I am now in.

-“I feel I am successful in my role now as I have the confidence in and acknowledgement my own expertise as a result of my journey through the Masters’s program and the multiple professional developmental opportunities I received through my participation in it,” she said.
+“I feel I am successful in my role now as I have the confidence in and acknowledge my own expertise as a result of my journey through the master’s program and the multiple professional developmental opportunities I received through my participation in it,” she said.